The Best Haze of Our Lives Hazy IPA

 10. Stir your wort mixture vigorously with your sanitized spoon or whisk.

-11. Sprinkle the 3 yeast packets into the keg, and screw on the lid.
+11. Sprinkle the US-05 yeast packet into the keg, and screw on the lid.
 Do not stir.

 12. Put your fermenter in a location with a consistent temperature between 70° and 76° F (21°-24° C), and out of direct sunlight.
 Ferment for 21 days.